 Dress Code

-Please be sure to follow the Larimer County 4-H Dress Code including the Specific Project Requirements for Shooting Sports.
-Larimer County 4-H Shooting Sports includes a few requirements in addition to the standard Colorado 4-H Dress Code.
+Follow the Larimer County 4-H Dress Code including the Specific Project Requirements for Shooting Sports.
+Larimer County 4-H Shooting Sports adds a few requirements to the standard Colorado 4-H Dress Code.

 Equipment Requirements

 Equipment descriptions are included on each discipline’s page, and more specifics are outlined in the Colorado State 4-H Shooting Sports Rule Book.
-However, your discipline’s key leaders can offer specific advice before you invest.
+But your discipline’s key leaders can offer specific advice before you invest in equipment.

 County Practices

-All participants must attend a minimum of four Larimer County 4-H practices for each discipline in which they wish to participate in the County Shoot.
+All participants must attend a minimum of 4 Larimer County 4-H practices for each discipline to participate in the County Shoot.
 The following rules apply in addition:

 • .22 Rifle members must attend at least two practices outdoors (of the minimum 4 practices) to be eligible to participate in the county shoot.